HIRAM HOUSE CAPITAL CAMPAIGN

 Pioneer Circle - Renew Pioneer Circle as a beautiful park-like commons area in center of the log cabins in the heart of the camp site that provides a safe place for campers to explore and play.
 Develop a natural playground of logs, rock, grass, open space, plus carefully selected built amenities, such as the sand box.
 Locate benches and gazebos at the edge of shaded areas to invite conversation and allow adults to observe play without directing it.
 Refresh and redesign hiking trails and pathways in and around Pioneer Circle, add new landscaping, natural vegetation to areas disturbed by newly-built facilities.
 Add new outdoor pavilions and shelters situated around ponds and scenic areas for flexible, informal programming areas.

-Adventure Center - Expand the Alpine Climbing Tower and add new elements to the existing Teambuilding Program, like the newly-build High/Low Ropes Obstalce Course and a planned mountain boarding and zip line area.
+Adventure Center - Expand the Alpine Climbing Tower and add additional new elements to the existing Teambuilding Program, like the newly-build High/Low Ropes Obstalce Course and a planned mountain boarding and zip line area.
 Renourish the play fields & outdoor sports courts for volleyball, basketball, and other activities.
 A new basketball was built recently thanks to volunteer group efforts.

 NEW!
 High Ropes Course - Thanks to a generous $15,000 donation from The Sherwick Fund of The Cleveland Foundation, Hiram House has added a new High Ropes Course to its facilities.
 Reservations are now being accepted for the High Ropes Course as part of our Teambuilding Adventure Programs for adult and youth groups.
 A new Low Ropes Obstacle Course was built recently, thanks to GE/United Way Global Community Day Volunteers!